Computation and Neural Systems: History

 using a variety of techniques (in particular, patch clamp recordings, intracellular and extra-cellular single and multi-unit electrophysiology in the awake animal and functional brain imaging techniques, such as functional magnetic resonance imaging (fMRI)), the theoretical analysis of nervous structures (computational neuroscience) and the modeling of artificial neural networks for engineering purposes.
 The program started out with a small number of existing faculty in the various divisions.
 Amongst the early founding faculty were Carver Mead, John Hopfield, David Van Essen, Geoffrey Fox, James Bower, Mark Konishi, John Allman, Ed Posner and Demetri Psaltis.
 In that year, the first external professor, Christof Koch, was hired.

 Since 1990, about 110 graduate students have been awarded a PhD in CNS and 14 a MS in CNS.
 About two-thirds of CNS graduates pursued an academic career, with the remaining CNS graduates founding and/or joining start-up companies.
 Over this time, the average duration of PhD has been 5.6 years.

-During this time, the executive officers of the CNS Program were John Hopfield, Demetri Psaltis, Christof Koch and Pietro Perona.
+During this time, the executive officers of the CNS Program were John Hopfield, Demetri Psaltis, Christof Koch, and Pietro Perona.
+The current executive officer is Thanos Siapas.